amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 This being a demo environment, we can worry about free space later or when we note performance issues.

-The final outputs should be,
+The final outputs should be:

 > All the NetBrain Linux components have been installed successfully.
 > Please restart the operating system to make kernel settings of MongoDB to take effect.